 Hopefully, we’ve bolstered your ambitions to become a technology consultant and explained why humanities graduates stand a healthy chance of securing a role over candidates from other courses.

-Your best bet for getting into tech consulting is to apply for grad schemes and opportunities in the sector.
-For the latest openings, head over to our job listings and start brushing up your technical know-how today.
+Your best bet for getting into tech consulting is to apply for graduate jobs and opportunities in the sector.
+For the latest openings and application deadlines, head over to our technology consulting and project management graduate scheme page and start brushing up your technical know-how today.